chanzuckerberg/czi-oss-training/README.md

 Community members who:

-- report issues and create pull requests with the goal to improve or maintain the software codebase;
+- report issues and create pull requests to improve or maintain the software codebase;
 - propose plans to advance the software design and implementation;
 - regularly participate in community discussions;
 - contribute to upstream or downstream projects where relevant.